tarmin68/academic-kickstart/content/home/about.md

 # Biography

 I am a forth-year PhD student at the University of Pittsburgh in the Department of Informatics and Networked Systems working with <a href="http://sis.pitt.edu/jjoshi/" target="_blank">Prof. James Joshi</a>.
+My primary research interests lie at the intersection of information security, privacy and machine learning.
+Currently, I'm working on applying machine learning techniques to solve challenging problems in security domain.
+In my current research, I'm using unsupervised learning methods to extract attribute based access control policies.